 There are a number of activities you can get involved in.

-- Weekly research seminars at which you will given the opportunity to present your work alongside staff and visiting academics, and present comments on staff papers.
+- Regular research seminars at which you will given the opportunity to present your work alongside staff and visiting academics, and present comments on staff papers.

 - Regular conferences and workshops involving major national and international philosophers.
 You can normally attend these free of charge.